-You may well wonder why, if “ekklesia” means something different to church, the word has not been amended in subsequent translations of the Bible.
-Perhaps because few people today would buy a version without the word “church” in it!
+Since “ekklesia” means something different to church, you may well wonder why the word has not been amended in subsequent translations of the Bible.
+Perhaps that is because few people today would buy a version without the word “church” in it!
 It would be unthinkable.
 The church has such deep roots in our society, traditions, beliefs, and culture.
-Two versions of the Bible were subsequently published without the word church in them though: Young’s Literal Translation in 1898 and earlier, in 1826, a translation of the New Testament called “A Living Oracle” by Dr Alexander Campbell.
+However, two versions of the Bible were subsequently published without the word “church” in them: Young’s Literal Translation in 1898, and in 1826 in a translation of the New Testament called “A Living Oracle” by Dr Alexander Campbell.
 In the preface entitled “An Apology for a New Translation” is written the following:

 If you look in the Bible for the church as we know it, you cannot find it.
 The closest you will find is the temple system which Jesus said He would destroy and replace with Himself.

-That is incredibly significant and yet many continue to unknowingly believe in and support a Judaistic type of an earthly temple, admiring churches that are large and impressive and even calling them “the house of God”.
+That is incredibly significant and yet many continue to unknowingly believe in and support a Judaistic type of an earthly temple, admiring churches that are large and impressive, giving them their money and service, going to them regularly, and even calling them “the house of God”.
 Those things appeal to our human senses and to our image of what we think is worthy of God.
-They appeal to our mind and emotions and so people confuse the soul with the spirit, and the emotional, cultural, and intellectual with the spiritual, and end up thinking that it is all of God when it is one unholy mixture.
-We desperately need Discernment… to discern not only Christ, but also to discern when something is simply appealing to our mind and emotions.
+They appeal to our mind and emotions and so people confuse the soul with the spirit, the earthly with the heavenly, the emotional, cultural, and intellectual with the spiritual, and end up thinking that it is all of God when it is one awful unholy mixture.
+We desperately need discernment… to discern not only Christ’s Life, but also to discern when something is simply appealing to our mind and emotions.